drewdaemon/drewdaemon.github.io/_posts/2024-04-27-some-financial-truths-that-blew-my-mind.md

 The natural takeaway here is that avoiding losses is somewhat more important than chasing gains.

 How do you moderate losses?
-You diversify your investments.
+You spread your money across a diverse set of promising investments.

 What's the best way to diversify?
 I personally like to hire a team of financial professionals and smart machine learning algorithms to work 80hr weeks doing it for me.
 That's right...
-I'm talking about putting your money in a good mutual fund.
+I'm talking about putting money in a good mutual fund.

 ## Footnotes